 The keys for each algorithm gets exported and imported with the algorithm itself, not separately.
 These individually associated keys can be randomized with an endpoint.

 PUT http://masking-engine-A/masking/api/algorithms/{algorithmName}/randomize-key

 Algorithm Syncability

-The following tables specify which algorithms are syncable between masking engines (in addition to the masking engine key).
+This article shows tables that specify which algorithms are syncable between Masking engines (in addition to the Masking engine key).